 8. Empire of 2nd Antichrist

-If you would like to learn more about the significance of ancient Hebrew prophecy, and how it may relate to modern human history, please click on the link below to order your copy of Edward Oliver's amazing book, "Prophets and Frauds".
-Or you may now wish to move on to Daniel Chapter 7 to continue examining the prophecies of Daniel concerning the chronology of the ruling empires of the western world.
+If you would like to learn more about the significance of ancient Hebrew prophecy, and how it may relate to modern human history, please click on the link below to order your book by Edward Oliver, or you may now wish to move on to Daniel Chapter 7 to continue examining the prophecies of Daniel concerning the chronology of the ruling empires of the western world.

 GO TO DANIEL CHAPTER 7